 Measuring Brand Sentiment

 Listening to what customers have to say on social media is an important activity for any industry.
-Using big data analytics, CPG and beauty brands can perform customer brand sentiment analysis by extracting data from sources like Twitter, Pinterest, and Facebook.
+Using big data analytics, CPG, and beauty brands can perform customer brand sentiment analysis by extracting data from sources like Twitter, Pinterest, and Facebook.
 These insights can be very vital and are often used to guide product development, advertising, and marketing campaigns.
-Brands like L’Oréal & Coca Cola collect data from multiple social media websites and apps to understand the sentiment of customer feedback posts in real time.
+Brands like L’Oréal & Coca Cola collect data from multiple social media websites and apps to understand the sentiment of customer feedback posts in real-time.

-Collection of demographic and world economic data points help businesses forecast what products will have increase in demand and accordingly make strategic decisions to improve sales.
-Things like weather and public holidays affect a lot on overall sale of the product.
+Collection of demographic and world economic data points help businesses forecast what products will have an increase in demand and accordingly make strategic decisions to improve sales.
+Things like weather and public holidays affect a lot in the overall sale of the product.
 One such example of smart demand forecasting was done by Pantene.
 They collaborated with the Weather Channel to collect weather data to forecast when air humidity would be at its peak, This allowed them to urge women to purchase a certain product to prevent frizz and flyaway hair.
 This helped Pantene to grow their sales by 10% during those months.

 Market Basket Analysis

-There’s ample amount of data about the products and services, buyers and suppliers, consumer preferences that can be acquired and analyzed.
+There’s an ample amount of data about the products and services, buyers and suppliers, consumer preferences that can be acquired and analyzed.
 The future of retail and CPG brands mainly depends on how they chose to consume this data and make the most of it.
-As consumers have access to information 24×7 and more options for purchasing products, businesses have shorter decision window to act.
-However, with right combination of technology and data points, they can achieve significant growth and success in near real-time.
+As consumers have access to information 24×7 and more options for purchasing products, businesses have a shorter decision window to act.
+However, with the right combination of technology and data points, they can achieve significant growth and success in near real-time.